IrynaMatviichuk/java-microservices/README.md

 - Additional information:
   - `dashboard.json` is at the root of the project
   - configurations in config server are stored in `/configurations` folder
+  - see logs of kafka-consumer `docker logs -f <container-name/container-id>`

 ### services